MyBord/mybord-client/docs/projectManagement.md

 ### A. Highest - MVP

-  * create env var for uri variable / endpoint
   * get different spinner
-  * document root index html
+  * document root index html - add image to doc

   * fix fakeapi
   * create a wrapper for the dashboard page